Maine Court Records

 An inmate record is created at the facility where the offender is booked to serve a sentence.
 If an offender is moved from one detention facility to another, both institutions create and maintain separate inmate records.
 A Maine inmate record typically contains the following information:

-• Conviction information such as the offense(s) incarcerated for, each offense class, the court that handled the case, docket number and each sentence date
+- Conviction information such as the offense(s) for which the individual was incarcerated, each offense class, the court that handled the case, the docket number, and each sentence date

 Under the Maine Freedom of Access Act, inmate records are considered public information.
 This means that anyone may access information on all persons incarcerated in the state’s detention facilities, including county and city jails.
 However, members of the public may not access juvenile inmate records.
 Also, inmate records that may contain sensitive information may be exempt from the public.